TGMPA/TGM-Plugin-Activation/CONTRIBUTING.md

 * Check for unnecessary whitespace with `git diff --check` before committing.

 ## Commit Messages
-Follow best practices for commit messages:
+We suggest you follow best practices for commit messages:

 * Separate subject (first line) from body with a blank line.
 * Limit the subject line to 50 characters.